Tinram/RND64/ReadMe.md

 ## Build

-In the directory containing either the clone or the extracted zip files, compile with GCC x64:
+In the directory containing the cloned repo / extracted zip files, compile with GCC:

 ### Linux